River Works station: River Works

 The Thomson-Houston Electric Company opened its factory in West Lynn in 1883.
 The River Works plant expanded to a sprawling complex by the time it became part of General Electric in 1892.
 By 1917, a small number of local trains stopped at River Works, about 1 mile south of West Lynn; it was gone from timetables by 1929.
 The plant was expanded during World War II; the stop appeared as a timetable note for two weekday inbound trips in 1946, and one in 1952.
 It was gone from public timetables by the late 1950s, but appeared again as a timetable note by 1962.

 The Massachusetts Bay Transportation Authority (MBTA) was founded in 1964 to subsidize suburban commuter rail service.
 The agency began funding Eastern Route service in January 1965.
 Stops at the plant resumed on September 9, 1965.
 It was not initially shown in public schedules or maps; it later appeared on maps as G.E.
 Works (1974), G. E. River Works (1976), and River Works (1978), but not in timetables.
 Not until January 1989 was the station – once again as River Works – regularly listed in public timetables.
-Ridership has never been high; the station averaged just 7 daily inbound boardings in 1983, and 27 in 2018.
+Ridership has never been high; the station averaged just 7 daily inbound boardings in 1983, and 36 daily boardings in 2024.

 Reduced schedules based on existing Saturday service were in effect from March 16 to June 23, 2020, due to the COVID-19 pandemic.
 These schedules did not initially include River Works and five other limited-service stations not normally served on Saturdays.
 Service to River Works, but not the other stations resumed on March 23.
 River Works and stations were changed from fare Zone 2 to Zone 1A (allowing subway-fare rides to Boston) from May 22–31, 2020, and July 1, 2020 – June 30, 2021 to provide additional travel options during the COVID-19 pandemic (as many of the 400-series bus routes were reduced in frequency) and to examine the impact of temporary fare changes.
 The change was found to have diverted just 8 daily riders to commuter rail, and the stations reverted to Zone 2 on July 1, 2021.
 Service on the inner portion of the Newburyport/Rockport Line was suspended for several periods in March–September 2022 to accommodate signal work on the line.